cupOJoseph/nerite-docs/docs/user-docs/redemption-and-delegation.md

 To mitigate this risk, the system redeems proportionally to the "outside debt" of each collateral type.
 This is calculated as the total debt borrowed against a specific collateral minus the size of the Stability Pool for that borrowing market.

-Here is an example: given outside debt amounts of 100 USDN, 50 USDN and 100 USDN respectively, a redemption will result in a 40% (WETH), 20% (wstETH) and 40% (rETH) split.
+Here is an example: given outside debt amounts of 100 USND, 50 USND and 100 USND respectively, a redemption will result in a 40% (WETH), 20% (wstETH) and 40% (rETH) split.